-\textbf{Sorting mode.} The configured sorting mode PE is shown in \figref{fig:spe}.
-In this mode, the PE array processes $16\times16=256$ depths per cycle and outputs $256$ $F(d)$ values.
-The inputs come from the depth buffer with high on-chip bandwidth, and the outputs are also written back to the depth buffer.
-The MLP weights are stored in the broadcast register, fully utilizing the ten register units.
-As shown in the figure, $M\text{-}4\text{-}\{1\sim3\}$ and $A\text{-}4\text{-}\{1\sim3\}$ perform the computations for the first layer, including the bias addition. $M\text{-}\{1\sim3\}$ implements the second layer, while $A\text{-}\{1\sim3\}$ carries out the accumulation and bias addition.
-For the activation function, the exponential unit implements the exponential function.
-Leaky ReLU is omitted from the figure for simplicity.
-It is implemented through the sign detection and a 5-bit integer adder, realizing the subtraction of $3$ from the FP16 exponent part if it is a normal negative.
-For negative subnormal or positive values, the value remains unchanged.
+\textbf{MLP mode.} The MLP mode configuration of the PE is illustrated in \figref{fig:rpe} (bottom).
+In this mode, the PE array processes $16\times16=256$ depth values per cycle, producing $256$ corresponding $F(d)$ outputs.
+Inputs are read from the depth buffer with high on-chip bandwidth, and the results are written back to the same buffer.
+The MLP weights reside in the broadcast register, fully utilizing all ten units.
+As shown, $M\text{-}4\text{-}\{1\sim3\}$ and $A\text{-}4\text{-}\{1\sim3\}$ compute the first layer, including bias addition.
+The second layer is handled by $M\text{-}\{1\sim3\}$, with $A\text{-}\{1\sim3\}$ performing accumulation and bias addition.
+The exponential unit is reused to implement the exponential activation function.
+For simplicity, Leaky ReLU is omitted from the figure.
+It is implemented via sign detection and a 5-bit integer adder, subtracting $3$ from the FP16 exponent when the input is a normal negative.
+For subnormal negative or positive values, the input remains unchanged.